vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

   of my feet and place it elsewhere; open my eyes and note the elapsed time.

-My initial goal is to have a median of at least 24 seconds over the first 1, 3, 5, 7, or 9 tries (however many are needed).
+My goal is to keep trying (up to 5 attempts) until I clear the threshold on at least one attempt.

+Prior to 2024-11-19, I was using median instead of maximum, but maximum makes more sense given the increased threshold.

 ## History